Strain-Induced Charge Density Waves with Emergent Topological States in Monolayer NbSe2: Results and discussion

-\section{Strain-induced instabilities}
+\subsection{Strain-induced instabilities}

-While bulk $2H$-NbSe$_2$ is a van der Waals material with centrosymmetric space group $P6_{3}/mmc$ (No. 194) containing inversion symmetry, the monolayer $2H$-NbSe$_2$ has a non-centrosymmetric $P\bar{6}m2$ (No. 187) space group with an additional out-of-plane mirror symmetry $M_z$ but no inversion symmetry.
-Fig.~\ref{fig:NM}a shows the top view of the hexagonal structure of monolayer NbSe$_2$, and the Nb layer, which acts as a mirror plane for the $M_z$, is sandwiched between two Se layers as shown in Fig.~\ref{fig:NM}b.
-Each Nb atom sits inside a trigonal prismatic cell formed by six nearest-neighbor Se atoms as shown in Fig.~\ref{fig:NM}c.
-Our calculations show that Nb atoms form a perfect hexagonal close-packed structure, with the shortest Nb-Nb separation $a_0$ = 3.485 \AA.
+Bulk 2H-NbSe$_2$ is a van der Waals material with centrosymmetric space group $P6_{3}/mmc$ (No. 194) containing inversion symmetry.
+In contrast, the single-layer 1H-NbSe$_2$ exhibits a non-centrosymmetric space group $P\bar{6}m2$ (No. 187) with an additional out-of-plane mirror symmetry $M_z$ but lacks inversion symmetry.
+Fig.~\ref{fig1}(a) shows the top view of the hexagonal structure of 1H-NbSe$_2$, and the Nb layer that acts as a mirror plane for the $M_z$, which is sandwiched between the two Se layers (Fig.~\ref{fig1}(b)).
+Each Nb atom resides within a trigonal prismatic cell formed by its six closest Se neighbors (Fig.~\ref{fig1}(c)).
+Our calculations show that Nb atoms form a perfect hexagonal close-packed structure, with the shortest Nb-Nb separation being $a_0$ = 3.485 \AA.